KieranM279/SymphonyHub/README.md

 symptoms = list(getNames('symptom_names.txt').values())
 ```
 ###### Step 2 - Function to import a single Symptom Diary
-This reads the Input filename and then decides the directory to use based on the first three letter.
+This reads the participant symptom diary filename and then decides the directory to use based on the first three letters.
 It can then import the data as a dataframe, selecting the first 31 rows (minus the ID and dates row).
 The text data is then replaced with their numerical equivalents, and NA values are removed.
 The last section is there to remove zeroes from the scores section when there are not any symptoms entered.
 Its not the cleanest but it works.
 ```python
 def getData(filename):